Wixenford School: History

 The school moved to Luckley Park, Wokingham, Berkshire, in 1887.
 Throughout its history, it had a close connection with Eton, to which many boys progressed at about the age of thirteen.
 A few boys stayed longer, and at least one, Peter Anson, was almost fifteen when he left the school in the summer of 1904.

-In 1903 Arnold was succeeded by Philip Howard Morton (1857–1925), who had been a Cambridge cricketer, and in 1910 Country Life magazine noted that he kept a private golf course at the school and that his boys played golf "vigorously" in the Easter term.
-In 1910, Morton was joined by two joint headmasters, who were business partners, Harold Wallis and Ernest Garnett, forming a triumvirate.
+In 1903, Arnold was succeeded as headmaster by Philip Howard Morton (1857–1925), who had been a Cambridge cricketer, and in 1910 Country Life magazine noted that he kept a private golf course at the school and that his boys played golf "vigorously" in the Easter term.
+In 1910, Morton was joined by two joint headmasters, who came in as business partners, Harold Wallis and Ernest Garnett, forming a triumvirate.
 By 1920, Morton had retired and had been replaced by Charles Mansfield, but Wallis and Garnett remained.
-By 1924, Mansfield was acting as the sole head master, with the other two men as partners.
+By 1924, Mansfield was acting as the sole headmaster, with the other two men as partners.
 In September 1931 Garnett withdrew from the partnership.

 Amid the Great Depression of the 1930s, Wixenford suffered a decline in numbers and finally closed in 1934.

+The last headmaster, Charles Mansfield, had been elected as Mayor of Wokingham for the year.
+He took holy orders and in October 1934 was instituted as Vicar of Dunsford in Devon, standing down early as mayor to take up his new post.

-With its demise, its former buildings presented an opportunity for another fashionable prep school, Ludgrove, until then based at Cockfosters, which moved onto the site in 1937.
-While retaining its existing school name, Ludgrove initially kept "Wixenford" as the name of its new premises.
+With the school's demise, its former buildings presented an opportunity for another fashionable prep school, Ludgrove, until then based at Cockfosters, which moved onto the site in 1937.
+In 1942, an article in The Sphere, recalling the Edwardian era, noted "the conventional three rungs to Parnassus, Wixenford, Eton and Oxford (or what you will)".

+While retaining its existing school name, Ludgrove kept "Wixenford" as the name of its new premises, and was still so using it in 1988.